 The sticker price

-At top U.S. boarding schools, the full cost of attendance — tuition, room and board, and mandatory fees — currently runs between $62,000 and $72,000 per year.
-Some schools publish a single comprehensive fee; others separate tuition from room and board.
+At top U.S. boarding schools, the full cost of attendance (tuition, room and board, and mandatory fees) currently runs between $62,000 and $72,000 per year.
+Some schools publish a single all-inclusive fee; others separate tuition from room and board.

 Beyond the base cost, families should budget for: